 We will require significant capital to operate our business and fund our capital expenditures for the next several years.
 While we expect that we will have sufficient capital to fund our currently planned operations, it is possible that we will need to raise additional capital to fund our business, including to finance ongoing research and development costs, manufacturing, any significant unplanned or accelerated expenses, and new strategic alliances or acquisitions.
 The fact that we have limited experience commercializing our ocean robotic systems on a large scale, coupled with the fact that our products represent a new product category in the commercial and industrial ocean robotic market, means we have limited historical data on the demand for our robotic systems.
-In addition, we expect our capital expenditures to continue to be significant in the foreseeable future as we continue generational improvements for our commercial products, and that our level of capital expenditures will be significantly affected by customer demand for our ocean robotic systems.
+In addition, we expect our capital expenditures to continue to be significant in the foreseeable future as we continue generational improvements for our ocean robotic systems.
 As a result, our future capital requirements may be uncertain and actual capital requirements may be different from those we currently anticipate.
 We may need to seek equity or debt financing to finance a portion of our capital expenditures.
 Such financing might not be available to us in a timely manner or on terms that are acceptable, or at all.